ct-js/docs.ctjs.rocks/docs/viewport-management.md

 * `ct.room.center` may be set to `true` to automatially set borders so that the followed copy always stays at the center of the screen.
 It has a higher priority over `ct.room.borderX` and `ct.room.borderY`;
 * `ct.room.followShiftX` and `ct.room.followShiftY` allow to place the camera higher/lower/etc than the target copy's axis;
 * `ct.room.followDrift` is a value between [0; 1] that defines how fast the camera reacts to a copy's movement.
 The default is `0` (no drift).
 For casual games and puzzles, settings `ct.room.followDrift` to `0.9` may be a good choice to create a smooth camera.

+## Resizing the viewport

+Usually it is best to use `ct.fittoscreen` so that it manages the renderer and viewport for you.
+If you still want to resize the viewport, e.g. to zoom in/zoom out in game, use the following variables:

+* `ct.width`;
+* `ct.height`.

+These can still be used with most of `ct.fittoscreen`'s  modes, except for "expand" mode, as the use of `ct.width` and `ct.height` makes no sense here, because ct.fittoscreen overrides them.

 ## Making an adaptive UI